jp-diegidio/STUDY.Physics.SpecialRelativity/content/InertialFrames/README.md

 ## The game

 Bob and Alice pass by each other collinearly at a relative constant speed.
-They reset their respective clocks to zero at the moment they are colocated.
+They reset their clocks to zero at the moment they are colocated.

 ## The outcome